4kipkorir/Phase_1_Project_Movie_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/125445043/232317350-5da87a0c-6e1a-4eb4-979f-a66cc7d55d89.png)

-The top 5 most popular movie genres among viewers are identified as action, adventure, history, crime, and fantasy, indicating a strong audience interest in these types of movies. show in graph below
+The top 5 most popular movie genres among viewers are identified as action, adventure, history, crime, and fantasy, indicating a strong audience interest in these types of movies. show in the graph below
 ![image](https://user-images.githubusercontent.com/125445043/232317475-5c1154ef-bb86-4855-bb6f-57c97fc3bffe.png)

-Analysis of data from 10 studios shows that half of the studios have a preference for action movies as their favorite genre, followed by drama, indicating a diverse range of genre preferences among studios.
+Analysis of data from 10 studios shows that half of the studios have a preference for action movies as their favorite genre, followed by drama, indicating a diverse range of genre preferences among studios shown in the graph below.
 ![image](https://user-images.githubusercontent.com/125445043/232317651-ebc91df6-212c-4c1f-97d8-ff5590518176.png)

 ##Recommendations

 Based on the analysis, the following recommendations are provided for Microsoft's new movie studio:

 1. Consider focusing on action, adventure, and drama genres as they tend to generate higher profits.